shaik1002/biggitlabbomb/doc/administration/geo/index.md

 #### Internal URL

 HTTP requests from any Geo secondary site to the primary Geo site use the Internal URL of the primary Geo site.
-If this is not explicitly defined in the primary Geo site settings in the **Admin** area, the public URL of the primary site is used.
+If this is not explicitly defined in the primary Geo site settings in the Admin area, the public URL of the primary site is used.

 To update the internal URL of the primary Geo site:

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin area**.
 1. Select **Geo > Sites**.
 1. Select **Edit** on the primary site.
 1. Change the **Internal URL**, then select **Save changes**.